-Power Rangers is the 2017 remake/adaptation of the classic 1993 television show, which in it of itself is based on a 1975 Japanese superhero TV show called Super Sentai.
-In other words, Power Rangers go way back, and now we’re getting a more modern take on the pastel-colored super team.
-In the 2017 remake, we have a similar story like an episode of the show: main antagonist Rita Repulsa (Elizabeth Banks) plans to destroy the world and 5 teenagers with attitude are tasked to stop her: Jason Scott (Dacre Montgomery), Kimberly Hart (Naomi Scott), Billy Cranston (RJ Cyler), Trini Kwan (Becky G), and Zack Taylor (Ludi Lin).
-The film also has Bill Hader as the lovable Alpha-5 and Bryan Cranston is the voice of Zordon and includes cameos from other mainstays from the original show.
+In this new remake, the main antagonist, Rita Repulsa (Elizabeth Banks), plans to destroy the world, and five teenagers with attitude are tasked to stop her.
+They are Jason Scott (Dacre Montgomery), Kimberly Hart (Naomi Scott), Billy Cranston (R.J.
+Cyler), Trini Kwan (Becky Gomez), and Zack Taylor (Ludi Lin).
+The film also has Bill Hader as the lovable Alpha-5, and Bryan Cranston is the voice of Zordon.
+There are also cameos from mainstays of the original show.

-The action is exciting and crisp, but if you’re looking for the nostalgia bomb action sequence after nostalgia bomb action sequence, don’t come looking to Power Rangers.
-What makes this film work is that they really take the time to develop the characters and not have them exact replicas of the show’s counterparts.
-In that, props go to director Dean Israelite for taking the time to make the Power Rangers a much more grounded film, but still has action once that third act hits.
-And when the action begins, it’s exciting.
-No better way to say it.
-It’s everything a modern day Power Rangers film action scene should be and it’s a joy to see.
-And the epicness amps up to eleven once the Zords come to play, with them comes that Power Rangers theme we love so much.
-It’s great to see what a modern big-budget Power Rangers action sequence looks like, and it’s great when it happens.
+The action is exciting and crisp, but if you’re looking for the nostalgia bomb action sequence after nostalgia bomb action sequence, you’ll be disappointed.
+What makes this film work is that it takes the time to develop the characters and doesn’t try to make them exact replicas of those from the show.
+Props to director Dean Israelite for taking the time to make a grounded film that still has action.
+And when the action begins in the third act, it’s everything a modern-day Power Rangers film should be and it’s a joy to see.
+The epicness amps up to 11 once the Zords come to play, with them comes that Power Rangers theme song we love so much.

-That being said, the movie isn’t a masterpiece.
-Like I said previously, Banks’ performance as Rita Repulsa, while fun, does detract from the more grounded reality that has been set up before.
-Initially, she added a more horror-ish element that was fresh for Power Rangers in general.
-Then, as the third act approaches, she then becomes the campy Rita we all know from the 90s.
-Besides that, a lot of the film introduced side characters that really don’t mean anything except for a way to show how Jason, Kimberly, Billy and the company figure out they are now super special.
-And some of the visuals are poor compared to the rest of the film.
-There are some cool shots and scenes, but other times, the CGI looks unfinished or hastily made.
-It doesn’t ruin the movie entirely, but it does bring it down.
-And, while it got the rest of the character from the original film right, the one thing the filmmakers messed up on is Goldar.
-They made Goldar into more or less into a faceless, dialogue-less, giant monster made of gold.
-While they are clever for making Goldar made of gold, the charm that Goldar had from the original show is lost in place of a generic monster-like thing that they made him in the film.
+That said, this movie isn’t a masterpiece.
+As I mentioned, Banks’s performance as Rita Repulsa becomes campy quickly.
+In addition, the film introduces side characters that are solely to help show how Jason, Kimberly, Billy, and the company figure out they are super special.
+And some of the visuals are poor.
+At times the CGI looks unfinished or hastily done.
+It doesn’t ruin the movie, but it does bring it down.
+Finally, while the film gets most of the characters right, it messed up on Goldar.
+He’s more or less a faceless, dialogue-less, giant monster made of gold.
+The charm from the original show is lost in place of a generic monster.

-In the end, your enjoyment of Power Rangers depends on whether you grew up with Mighty Morphin Power Rangers as a kid.
-If you’re like me and you grew up with the show, you’ll like the movie a lot more.
-You might even love the movie.
-If you didn’t grow up with it, there is still enjoyment to be had in Power Rangers.
-Either way, don’t expect a masterpiece.
-Expect a decently fun and exciting romp that will have you at least singing “Go Go Power Rangers” when you leave.
+In the end, your enjoyment of this new reboot depends on whether you grew up with Mighty Morphin’ Power Rangers as a kid.
+If, like me, you grew up with the show, you’ll like the movie a lot more.
+You might even love it.
+However, don’t expect a masterpiece.
+Expect a fun romp that will have you singing “Go Go Power Rangers” as you leave.